How to Reset O General AC: Step-by-Step Guide

 Resetting your air conditioner helps it work better.
 When you turn it off and on again, you give it a fresh start and make sure both the inside and outside parts are working well.

 It’s a small, red button normally located on or around the AC unit.
-The button should have a clear “reset” label.
+The button should have a clear 'reset' label.
 Once you find the button, press it for around three seconds and observe your AC.
-Check whether the AC turns on immediately and if it doesn’t, press the button again for another three seconds and check if your AC kicks on.
+If it doesn’t turn on, press the button again for another three seconds and check if your AC kicks on.

-• Turn off O General AC at the thermostat.
+• Turn off the AC at the thermostat

 • Turn off the circuit breaker.